Aidar5/nattoeng/docs/source/book/21_jinja2/3c_syntax_if.rst

 In this example, different commands are generated depending on the value of *action* parameter.

-In the template you could also use this option to refer to nested dictionaries:
+In template you could also use this option to refer to nested dictionaries:

 ::